 The Participation Act has as its purpose to offer persons with an occupational impairment an opportunity for regular work.
 As employers with a public task, universities of applied sciences consider themselves to be socially responsible for doing their utmost to make the labour organization as inclusive as possible.

 Trade unions and employers take this joint responsibility seriously and will include provisions in the collective agreement that will enhance the goals of the Participation Act.
-Parties to the collective agreement agree that persons with an occupational impairment will be paid in conformity with scale 1 of the collective agreement for the universities of applied sciences.7
+Parties to the collective agreement agree that persons with an occupational impairment will be paid in conformity with scale 1 of the collective agreement for the universities of applied sciences.
+In local consultations the legislation of 1 April 2018 can be departed from to allow employers to provide customized solutions.